-UPF International, New York -- The second edition of "Peace Talks," titled "Governance Challenges in the Era of the Coronavirus," had over 500 participants from 94 countries.
+UPF International, New York, Canada, Nigeria, April 24--The second program of "Peace Talks" was entitled "Governance Challenges in the Era of the Coronavirus," and had over 500 participants from 94 countries.

-The program included an introduction from Dr. Thomas Walsh, chairman of the Universal Peace Federation; and presentations from H.E.
-Dr. Goodluck Jonathan, president (2010-2015), Nigeria; Rt.
+The program included an introduction from Dr. Thomas Walsh, Chairman of the Universal Peace Federation; and presentations from: H.E.
+Dr. Goodluck Jonathan, President (2010-2015), Nigeria; Rt.
 Hon.
-Stephen Harper, prime minister (2006-2015), Canada; Hon.
-Sang Hyun Yoon, chairman, Foreign Affairs and Unification Committee, National Assembly, Republic of Korea; and Dr. Intisar Azzuz, President of the Presidential Council of Libya on Women's Affairs.
+Stephen Harper, Prime Minister (2006-2015), Canada; Hon.
+Sang Hyun Yoon, Chairman, Foreign Affairs and Unification Committee, National Assembly, Republic of Korea, and Dr. Intisar Azzuz, advisor to the president of Libya.

-Dr. Thomas Walsh opened the discussion with some introductory remarks about governance and a country's special responsibility to address the well-being of its citizens.
+Dr. Thomas Walsh opened the discussion with some introductory remarks about governance and their special responsibility to address the well-being of its citizens.
 He noted that governments around the world are being evaluated 24/7 by the media and the public.
-Criteria include government's level of preparedness and how quick the response; who knew what, when, and where; and the importance of transparency so that decisions can be based on accurate data.
+Criteria include: government's level of preparedness and how quick the response, who knew what, when, and where, and the importance of transparency so that decisions can be based on accurate data.
 He also pointed out the value of learning best practices from countries that seem successful such as South Korea and Sweden.

-Comments from the panelists follow.
+Comments from the panelists:

 H.E.
-Dr. Goodluck Jonathan, president (2010-2015), Nigeria.
-The biggest challenge facing Nigeria and the African continent is the shortage of test kits, according to President Jonathan.
-"Without testing, we cannot measure the scale of infections, and without testing, people will continue to spread it."
+Dr. Goodluck Jonathan, President (2010-2015), Nigeria - The biggest challenge facing Nigeria and the African continent is the shortage of test kits according to President Jonathan.
+"Without testing, we cannot measure the scale of infections and without testing, people will continue to spread it."
 He also described the logistical constraints in trying to reach and provide care in crowded cities and the rural areas.
-"There must be communication from the national level down to the small-town mayors as well to those living in the countryside."
+"There must be communication from the national level down to the small town mayors as well to those living in the countryside."

 President Jonathan recalled his time in office in dealing with the Ebola epidemic in 2014.
 Although the tolls were high, Nigeria learned valuable lessons from that time.
 He referred to the importance of setting up a coordinated emergency management strategy to treat those infected and monitor those in contact with the disease.
 But most importantly, he emphasized, is to educate the citizens.
-Besides shortage of test kits and logistics, there is also a serious limitation of personal protective equipment (PPE), protective clothing, helmets, gloves, face shields, goggles, and face masks.
+Besides shortage of test kits and logistics, there is also a serious limitation of personal protective equipment (PPE), protective clothing, helmets, gloves, face shields, goggles, and facemasks.

 Rt.
 Hon.
-Stephen Harper, prime minister (2006-2015), Canada.
-Hon.
-Harper served as prime minister during the global financial crisis (2008-2009) and received high marks in dealing with the situation in Canada.
-The Covid-19 pandemic is far more complex and bigger, he said, because it represents a dual crisis: health and the global recession.
+Stephen Harper, Prime Minister (2006-2015), Canada - Mr. Harper served as Prime Minister during the global financial crisis (2008-2009) and received high marks in dealing with the situation in Canada.
+The Covid 19 pandemic is far more complex and bigger he said because it represents a dual crisis: health and the global recession.
 He expressed fear that the impact will be "much greater than what we believe."

-He noted that South Korea and Taiwan have been able to contain and mitigate spreading of the virus.
-This is, he believes, because of an early response and the government's ability to lock down the people and "test, track and trace."
+He noted that South Korea, Singapore and Taiwan have been able to contain and mitigate spreading of the virus.
+This is due he believes because of an early response and the government's ability to lockdown the people and "test, track and trace.

-Hon.
-Harper said it is too early to fully comprehend the crisis in terms of governance: "We may find the government's role was actually minimal."
-He gave as variables the examples of population density, weather, temperature, and public willingness to follow guidelines -- factors that government has no control over.
-He thinks that many people are underestimating the virus' impact on the economy and the government's ability to continue to provide economic support, as well as the economic bounce back.
+Mr. Harper said it is too early to fully comprehend the crisis, in terms of governance, "we may find the government's role was actually minimal."
+He gave the examples of population density, weather, temperature, and public willingness to follow guidelines - factors that government has no control over.

+Mr. Harper thinks that many people are underestimating the virus' impact on the economy and the government's ability to continue to provide economic support, and the economic bounce back.